wesleygrimes/angular-dynamic-content/README.md

 }

 /**
- * A mapping of Component Name to Component Type
+ * A resgitry array of Component Name to details
  * that must be updated with each new component
  * that you wish to load dynamically.
  */